ktranada/Been-Jumping/README.md

 #### How to play

-1) Click and hold anywhere in the game to begin charging Chun Li's leg muscles.
+1) Click and hold anywhere in the game to begin charging Chun Li's leg muscles. <br>
-2) When you think she's ready, release thy finger.
+2) When you think she's ready, release thy finger.<br>
-3) Soar through the heavens.
+3) Soar through the heavens.<br>

 #### Notes